15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Shandaken Inn

-Tucked away in a quiet valley, the Shandaken Inn enjoys a breathtaking setting on 12 acres of bucolic land.
-The lush forested property is fringed by the Esopus Creek, a top destination for fly fishing.
+The Shandaken Inn enjoys a breathtaking setting in a quiet valley.
+This 12-acre forested property is fringed by Esopus Creek, a top destination for fly fishing.

 The hotel's main building was originally the clubhouse for a golf course that dates to the 1920s.
 Recently renovated and reopened in 2019, the Shandaken Inn exemplifies the Catskills Renaissance trend of refurbishing historic properties to suit today's visitors.